 From September 2011 to July 2012, she worked as senior researcher for the Guardian/London School of Economics research project, ‘Reading the Riots’, which investigated the August 2011 disturbances.

 She is co-author of ‘Ricin!
 The inside story of the terror plot that never was’ (Pluto Publishing, 2010), which was written with Lawrence Archer, who was the foreman of the jury in the case.
-In this ground-breaking book, Fiona and Lawrence debunk the myths that still surround the 2005 so-called ‘ricin plot trial’, and expose the way the case was seized on by politicians here and in the US to bolster the ‘war on terror’ in the run up to the Iraq invasion – even though there was never any ricin and no plot…
+In this ground-breaking book, Fiona and Lawrence debunk the myths that still surround the 2005 so-called ‘ricin plot trial’, and expose the way the case was seized on by politicians here and in the US to bolster the ‘war on terror’ in the run up to the Iraq invasion.

-Fiona is deputy chair of the campaigning group Women in Journalism and has been involved with the group since its launch in 1995.
-She has led two key pieces of WiJ research into the impact of the press on young people, ‘Hoodies or Altar Boys?
-What is media demonisation doing to our British boys?’; and ‘Am I Bovvered?
+Fiona was deputy chair of the campaigning group Women in Journalism from 2008-2013, and has been involved with the group since its launch in 1995.
+She has led two key pieces of WiJ research into the impact of the press on young people, ‘Hoodies or Altar Boys: What is media demonisation doing to our British boys?’; and ‘Am I Bovvered?
 What are teenage girls really thinking?
 How is the media shaping the ambitions and aspirations of the next generation of young women?’
 (2007).
 Most recently, she was involved with WiJ’s research.
 ‘Seen but not heard – how women make front page news’, published in October 2012.